aaditya29/CS-50-Walkthrough/Introduction To Python/Regular Expressions/readme.md

 ```

 - This does not increase the functionality of our program at all.
 In fact, it is somewhat a step back.
+- We can further our program’s functionality.
+However, we need to advance our vocabulary around validation.
+It turns out that in the world of regular expressions there are certain symbols that allow us to identify patterns.
+At this point, we have only been checking for specific pieces of text like @.
+It so happens that many special symbols can be passed to the compiler for the purpose of engaging in validation.
+A non-exhaustive list of those patterns is as follows:
+  `
+  . any character except a new line
+  - 0 or more repetitions
+  * 1 or more repetitions
+    ?
+0 or 1 repetition
+    {m} m repetitions
+    {m,n} m-n repetitions
+    `